stffrdhrn/stffrdhrn.github.io/_posts/2026-01-13-or1k-linux-smp-softlockup-bug.md

 invalidated, this is done via the kernel's inter-processor interrupt ([IPI](https://en.wikipedia.org/wiki/Inter-processor_interrupt)) mechanism.

-The IPI allows onee CPU to request work to be done on other CPUs, this is done using the `on_each_cpu_cond_mask` function call.
+The IPI allows one CPU to request work to be done on other CPUs, this is done using the `on_each_cpu_cond_mask` function call.

 If we open up the debugger we can see, we are stuck in `csd_lock_wait` here: